Two female entities are spending their after-life here for their own reasons.

 The Entity of The Second Woman

 Also dressed in Victorian garb, she has been seen in what was the formal dining room.

-A black cat has made appearances all over the mansion.
+The spirit of a black cat has made appearances all over the mansion.

 Sensory paranormal activity